 How Long Does it Take to Become a Professional Chef?

 What you need to understand is all chefs start right at the bottom, regardless of which culinary school you attended or how well you cook.
-It can take several years of training and experience before cooks begin working as sous chefs in a fine dining establishment and then another few years in this position before you can climb the ranks to head up a kitchen as an executive chef.
+The first step is to take the Essential Food Hygiene’s Allergy awareness course to ensure you fully understand the risks of preparing and serving food respective to food allergies, and from there it can take several years of training and experience before cooks begin working as sous chefs in a fine dining establishment.
+It can then be another few years in this position before you can climb the ranks to head up a kitchen as an executive chef.

 Chef Job Prospects